mobiusfund/investing/README.md

 The business model and innovations will apply across crypto and other more traditional markets, extract alpha from these markets, minimize risks, and deliver optimized portfolio returns to a broad range of investors in the global [145 trillion dollar](https://www.pwc.com/ng/en/press-room/global-assets-under-management-set-to-rise.html) asset management industry.

+## Roadmap

+Phase I - Live at launch: Subnet staking \
+Phase II - 3 to 6 months: Portfolio management with US stocks \
+Phase III - 6 months to 1 year: Multi-class asset management in global markets \
+Phase IV - 1 year and beyond: Fully realized, DeAI powered AUM \
+In parallel - Ongoing: A frontend AUM app serving real-world investors

 ## Installation

 Please avoid using the root account, and make sure Python3 is available as command `python` under a regular user account.
-Ubuntu 22.04 is the only officially supported OS, although many other OSes can also work with minimum tweaks.
+Ubuntu 22.04 is the only officially supported OS, although many other OSes can also work with minimum tweaks, including macOS.

 #### Setup